Using SMART Goals to Adapt to a Demanding World

 We’re all facing the same challenges

-As a parent with two kids in middle school who are also very active in competitive sports, robotics programs, and community theater, we were definitely struggling with how to make it all fit in.
+Our two kids are in middle school, very active in competitive sports, robotics programs, and community theater.
+We were definitely struggling with how to make it all fit in.
 It also seemed like every other parent we talked to have the same challenges:

 - Kids would get started in a new training program, and quickly forget what they needed to do or lost steam after just a few days